SAP-archive/teched2021-DEV161/exercises/ex5/README.md

 ## Exercise 5.3 Deploy to "Production"

 Now that we have prepared everything.
-Click "Deploye" on the "Home" screen.
+Click "Deploy" on the "Home" screen.
+Login with your progided
 That's it.
 That's all.
 Really.

 While we wait for the deplyoment to happen we will switch tools and start working with AppGyver in the next exercise.